Home > Buyers Guides

 Agriculture department grant

-The USDA Rural Development provides a grant to assist low-income seniors who own homes to carry out home improvements and repairs.
-This could potentially cover the installation of a walk-in bathtub.
+USDA Rural Development provides a grant to assist low-income seniors who own homes in carrying out home improvements and repairs.
+This grant could potentially cover the installation of a walk-in bathtub.

 Tax deduction

 Medicare is a federal health insurance program administered by the U.S. Department of Health and Human Services (HHS).
-One of the most important brands of walk-in tubs like American Standard starts at $4,000 up to $12,000.
+One of the most influential brands of walk-in tubs is American Standard starts at $4,000 up to $12,000.

 If you are a disabled veteran, please check out this article.